openwanderer/example-app/full/README.md

 docker-compose up
 ```

-The panorama-images as well the database-files automatically get mounted to your local filesystem under the `./data`-folder.
-Also note the `.entry_point.lock`-file that gets created once the database has been initialized.
-In case you'd like to clear the `./data`-folder to start from a fresh setup, don't forget to remove `.entry_point.lock` too.
+The panorama-images as well the database-files automatically get mounted to your local file-system under the `./data`-folder.
+Note that a `.entry_point.lock`-file gets created once the database is initialized.
+When clearing the `./data`-folder to start from a fresh setup, don't forget to remove `.entry_point.lock` too.

 Application features
 --------------------